Alzheimer’s Disease Is Infectious

 A variety of factors can trigger neurodegenerative disease, including genetics, head trauma and neurotoxins.

-Despite millions of deaths, experts suggest that the prevalence of the disease will quadruple by 2050, if not sooner.
+Despite millions of deaths annually, experts suggest that the prevalence of Alzheimer’s disease will quadruple by 2050, if not sooner.
 Unfortunately, there is a growing stack of evidence that Alzheimer’s disease, Parkinson’s disease and other brain diseases are transmissible.
 Deadly, self-replicating proteins appear to be one of the common threads.
 Similar proteins are now associated with the childhood cases of Creutzfeldt-Jakob disease.
 Abnormal proteins also appear to be related to the global autism epidemic.

 The epidemic is worse in some regions of the world than others.
 Finland and Iceland were at the top of the list just a few years ago.
 Now, countries in the Middle East and Persian Gulf states have soared to the top of the list.